 Who FigJam is for

-FigJam is best suited to in-house design, product, brand, and marketing teams who need a place to gather ideas and discuss feedback.
+FigJam is best suited to in-house design, product, brand, and marketing teams who need a place to gather ideas and discuss client feedback.

 It’s generally used in the early stages of the design process to get everyone on the same page and workshop ideas before the real work begins.